Lerzy/SpoTube/README.md

 after that the script can be run with:
 ```
-python spotube.py -un <Your spotify username> -pl <Spotify playlist url> -pid <OPTIONAL if left empty a new playlist will be created>
+python spotube.py -pl <Spotify playlist url> -pid <OPTIONAL if left empty a new playlist will be created>
 ```